Abraham Jacob Hollandersky: Cruise with Great White Fleet, 1907–1908

 Hollandersky's voyage to Australia occurred not long after he met Theodore Roosevelt, early in his boxing career, around 1906–08 as part of the Cruise of the Great White Fleet.
 The second half of the fourteen-month cruise, much of which included Abe, routed sixteen state-of-the-art coal burning American battleships with white painted hulls from the California coast to New Zealand, Australia, the Philippines, Japan, and China.

 Japan was already threatening as a naval power and President Roosevelt, architect of the cruise, intended to demonstrate the strength of the American fleet to both allied countries and potential enemies.
 Hollandersky sailed aboard the USS Kearsarge and served as her newsboy as she circumnavigated the globe and docked at the Navy's most exotic ports.
 The pinnacle of naval technology at the time, the Kearsarge served as the flagship of the North Atlantic fleet through 1905.
 Both heavily armed and armored, she carried a crew of 550, and could cruise at a top speed of twenty miles per hour.
 She docked in Australia in August 1908, along with close to a thousand sailors from the fifteen other Naval vessels who flooded the streets and received a warm reception in Melbourne and Sydney.
 Abe would have had time to take primarily the Australian leg of the cruise.
-He likely stopped at Aukland, New Zealand, and possibly the Philippines as he was absent from New London through much of 1906, six months in 1907 and nine months in 1908 which included the period when the Kearsarge arrived in Melbourne in August.
+He likely stopped at Auckland, New Zealand, and possibly the Philippines as he was absent from New London through much of 1906, six months in 1907 and nine months in 1908 which included the period when the Kearsarge arrived in Melbourne in August.
 His rigorous boxing and wrestling schedule precluded him from traveling continuously for the full fourteen months of the cruise.

 Chief Harry Simmon Morris, who served as an Ordinary Seaman and bugler on the USS Kearsarge during the cruise with Abe, became one of Abe's lifelong friends.
 A Torpedo's Mate for most of his career, Morris would become the longest-serving enlisted man in U. S. Naval history at 55 years, serving from 1903 to 1958.

 After returning to New London from his travels around October 1908, Abe decided to meet a portion of the fleet on their return to America.
 He may have broken his record for newspaper sales when he and a group of newsies contracted to him sold thousands of papers to the returning sailors, off Hampton Roads, near Norfolk, Virginia.
 The Hampton Roads ceremony for the returning fleet included a speech by President Theodore Roosevelt aboard the USS Connecticut, flagship of the cruise, during the third week of February, 1909.
 According to his book, Hollandersky personally sold a paper to both the President and Admiral Evans on their return from the cruise.